uday-rana/fragments/README.md

 ### Docker Compose

-This will run the server as a Docker container, along with services for in-memory storage.
+This will run the server as a Docker container using HTTP Basic Auth, along with services for in-memory storage.

 1. `docker compose up --build -d`

 2. `./scripts/local-aws-setup.sh`

 The server will run on port `8080`.

+> [!TIP]
+> To run the server with Docker Compose using AWS Cognito, replace the `HTPASSWD_FILE` environment variable in `docker-compose.yml` with the AWS Cognito environment variables.
+See the Environment Variables section below for more information.

 ### Standalone Container